 Of course at the time of that first examination no‑one knew at all what it was all for.
 As always happens in such cases, prisoners’ speculations ran from the most pessimistic to the casually optimistic.
 But no‑one hit on the truth.
 Some feared we would be executed, others were happy that we would be put on a transport for “freedom.”
 The atmosphere of expectation lasted a few days.

-On 30 July 1942 six aged 18 to 25 out of all the women who had been examined were summoned and sent to the camp hospital.
+On 30 July 1942 six women aged 18 to 25 out of all those examined were summoned and sent to the camp hospital.
 This time it was by sheer random choice.
 The six had been last to be examined on 27 July.

 In the hospital they were given a bath and put in white beds.
 The German bath attendant told them in a whisper that they would be operated, but no‑one believed her.
 They were sure it was a new type of execution.